 The Kronenhalle Bar & Restaurant

 The final destination on our list is the bar and restaurant Kronenhalle.
 Rich in history, Kronenhalle began as a hub for artists in the mid-20s and remains today a popular spot for lovers of art, literature and music.
 Its appeal is only heightened by the extensive collection of artwork that hangs in the bar and restaurant, customers can dine and drink in the presence of original pieces by Marc Chagall, Joan Miró or Pierre Bonnard.

-'Still as relevant as it was when it first opened back in 1924 and I love coming here as much as the likes of James Joyce, Thomas Mann, Coco Chanel, Yves Saint Laurent, Marc Chagall and Frederico Fellini did back in the early years.'
-If previous patrons are anything to go by, you are certainly in good company when visiting for a drink or bite to eat.
+"The Kronenhalle bar is still as relevant as it was when it first opened back in 1924.
+I love coming here just as much as the likes of James Joyce, Coco Chanel, Yves Saint Laurent and Marc Chagall did back in the early years."
+If previous patrons are anything to go by, you're certainly in good company when visiting for a drink or bite to eat.